 Last year, citing the city’s diverse ethnicity, rich culinary heritage, friendly locals, and unique architecture, fellow Perceptive Travel blogger Sheila Scarborough returned home wondering why there wasn’t more travel buzz about Malaysia’s capital city of Kuala Lumpur.
 It’s a fair question, particularly since Malaysia is a fulcrum of Southeast Asia tourism as one of the world’s ten most-visited countries, and KL is its most populous city with over 1.6 million residents.
+You can easily get a hotel in Kuala Lumpur for a reasonable price.

 Is it because a bulk of KL’s visitors, including the less than 240,000 Americans who’ve visited Malaysia in each of the past few years, are just passing through on their way to the country’s alluring islands, beaches, and national parks, and don’t take the time to explore much of the city beyond those 1,483-foot tall, vaguely art deco-style Petronas Towers?
 Or that in actuality over half of Malaysia’s annual tourism comes from neighboring Singaporeans, a generally reserved bunch that struggles to generate much word-of-mouth buzz about anything?
 (Easy… I’m half kidding, guys.)